When I heard there was an English football club called Forest Green Rovers, I knew…

-I am being harsh, of course – but truly, if you read their fanzines and blogs, visit their stadium and poke around the club shop, there’s really no mention of anything outside those dates.
-I suppose Forest, as they are known, didn’t do much before then; they certainly haven’t done much since.
-Combine this, plus the big-money takeover of the game they are not a part of, and throw in a typically dour English attitude toward things, and you have essentially a sentimental club that stages mediocre football.
+I was being harsh, of course – but truly, if you read their fanzines and blogs, visit their stadium and poke around the club shop, there was for a long time no mention of anything outside those dates.
+That’s Forest, as they are known, didn’t do much before then; and they didn’t do a lot after that until they became miracle workers in 2021.

 If you want to go deep into the Clough story, and see why it holds such power over Forest, here’s a documentary that I found revealing and entertaining:

-Immediately across the river I saw a centuries-old (but hugely refurbished) pub, the Trent Bridge Inn, with several others nearby, and a lovely walk along the river behind the stadium’s Trent End.
+One of my favorite stadium approaches in football is among the red-clad throngs walking across the Trent Bridge and seeing City Ground off to the left.
+Immediately across the river there is a centuries-old (but hugely refurbished) pub, the Trent Bridge Inn, with several others nearby, and a lovely walk along the river behind the stadium’s Trent End.

 I was running short on time and money, and with no time for a sit-down in a pub, I went instead for “tikka meat and chips” for 5 quid at a counter space around on a side street – poor planning and low cash being themes for my day.
 It was exactly as tasty as it sounds.

-I was dabbling in my half-hearted adoption of Fulham, the evening’s visitors to City Ground, so was sitting in the away end.
-(Note, this visit occurred in 2016, when Fulham were also in the Championship; they were promoted to the Premier League for the 2020-21 season).
-Fulham, especially on a Tuesday night after a poor recent run of form, doesn’t exactly pack their parts of stadiums.
+On my first visit, I was dabbling in my half-hearted adoption of Fulham, the evening’s visitors to City Ground, so was sitting in the away end.
+Fulham, especially on a Tuesday night after a poor recent run of form in the Championship, doesn’t exactly pack their parts of stadiums.
 Nor do they raise a particular level of hell.
 But they show up, they sing, and do a fine job with all the rituals: the grumpy old men complaining about the completely useless number 9, the middle-aged randos paying almost as much attention to their phones, and the three rows of rowdy young men in the back, singing constantly and trying to get everyone else involved.

 Since 2008, the PA system has been playing it to get it started.